MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/routes/snap-points-to-roads.md

 If you are not sure which one to use, it is recommended to use the asynchronous method as this will work for all scenarios.

 > [!Note]
+> **Distance limits**
+>
-> The GPS points must be within 2.5 kilometer of each other.
+> * The distance between consecutive GPS points must not exceed 2.5 kilometers.
+> * The total route distance cannot exceed 100 km for a single synchronous or asynchronous request.

 **How asynchronous requests work**